 Phinney Ridge Yoga offers both a 200-Hour Yoga Alliance Approved Teacher Training Program and an Advanced 300-Hour Yoga Alliance Approved Teacher Training Program!
 Learn more about our 200-Hour Program!
 Learn more about our Advanced 300-Hour Program: The Art of Adaptation.

 PHINNEY RIDGE ADAPTIVE YOGA TEACHER TRAINING IN SEATTLE

 We just completed our first 200-Hour Yoga Alliance approved Adaptive Yoga Teacher Training and In-Depth Studies Course in June, 2016!
-We will be offering our next 200-Hour Program September 2019 – June 2020, so stay tuned!
+We will be offering our next 200-Hour Program begining in January, 2020, so stay tuned!
 It will be offered in a convenient monthly format over a period of 12 months with 2, week-long immersions, held in Seattle at our beautiful Phinney Ridge Yoga studio.

 The teacher training will be Facilitated by CHRISTY FISHER with guest teacher JULIE HSU.

 Christy is the most compassionate and informed yoga teacher I have ever known.

 Julie has broadened my understanding of meditation and opened my mind to the possibility of spirit.
 Every class is a surprise and a gift. —Lisa A.

 This Teacher Training program is for you if you:

 - Would like to become a certified Hatha yoga teacher.